 Pay Your Respects at the Budapest Kerepesi Cemetery

-I have a certain fascination with cemeteries, that’s why one of our most special tours is the Cemetery Tour.
-The Kerepesi (also known as the Fiumei) Cemetery is where you would find most famous artists and politicians of Hungary since the mid 19th century, and it also features hundreds of amazing sculptures as the rich families were competing with each other even in the afterlife.
+The Kerepesi (also known as the Fiumei) Cemetery is where you would find the most famous artists and politicians of Hungary since the mid-19th century, and it also features hundreds of amazing sculptures as the rich families were competing with each other even in the afterlife.

 The Kerepesi Cemetery is located very close to the Keleti Railway Station, yet it’s a gigantic park with very few people around, mainly just birds, squirrels, and lovely nature.
 It’s great to just walk around and take photos, but if you have a guide you can learn a lot about Hungarian history, art, and society in this one place.